 • Assistant Professor Anesthesiology / PMR educator for pain center Loma Linda University, UCSD and Scripps

 • Holds multiple patents in the fields of sleep and pain

-• Private practice specializing in the treatment of jaw, face, head and neck pain and sleep disordered
+• Private practice specializing in the treatment of jaw, face, head and neck pain, sleep disorders and breathing

 James Fricton, DDS, MS

 • University of Iowa BS, DDS

 • UCLA, Residency and MS, Anesthesiology and Pain Management

 • Has dedicated his career to patient care and research in temporomandibular and orofacial pain

 • Professor Emeritus, University of Minnesota School of Dentistry, Medicine and Public Health

 • Numerous Board Positions: AAOP, ABOP, American Pain Society

 • Author of TMJ and Craniofacial Pain: Diagnosis and Management in Orofacial Pain and TMJ Disorders